 This research studies how human behaviour effects our built environment.
 Basically how in emergencies we need to plan for real behaviour of people and plan the buildings design appropriately to ensure everyone can escape or leave before untenable situations arise.
 Subsequently we study real behaviour and our team’s strength is the collection of real human behavioural data to inform Artificial Intelligence models in pedestrain modelling software.

-This research programme forms a multi- year collaboration with Arup, on a research programme called: Modelling Human Behaviour for Improving Infrastructure in Canada.
+This research programme forms a multi- year collaboration with Arup and SFPE, on a research programme called: Modelling Human Behaviour for Improving Infrastructure in Canada.
 The research has strong emphasis on data collection and subsequent tool development.
-The program began in 2015 (running until fall of 2020) and has received financial contributions from NSERC Canada and ARUP.
+The program began in 2015 and has received financial contributions from NSERC Canada, SFPE and ARUP.

 Our current focus is in multiple areas related to human behaviour in emergencies: long term care homes; Museums, Stadiums, hi-rise, transportation infrastructure (airports and train stations), and city evacuation in emergency.
 All of these projects involve real buildings.